 Solution:

-Step #1: Sell all noncash assets and realize a gain or a loss on the sale.
+Step 1: Sell all noncash assets and realize a gain or a loss on the sale.

 To complete this step, you must determine the book value (B/V) of the noncash assets.
 You do this by adding up the values of the noncash asset accounts and subtracting the values of the contra asset accounts.
 In the above example,